allinbits/dither/README.md

 # Dither

 Transparent, uncensorable chat.
 Powered by the Cosmos Hub.
+Contributions are welcome!

+Try it out at [dither.chat](https://dither.chat).

 **experimental software**